Home Page

 • On March 7, having escaped Elba, Napoleon lands in France and heads for Paris, growing an army as he goes.

-• During the Season, debonair Kevin Whattling decides to make the educated heiress Eugennia Welch The Bluestocking on His Knee.
+• During the Season, debonair spy Kevin Whattling decides to make the educated heiress Eugennia Welch his bride in The Heiress Objective.

-• That summer, Daniel Lewiston proposes marriage to the woman of his dreams, the widowed Cynthia Jacobs, so he can play father to her three sons and finds a love "Sweeter Than Candy" in A Match for Mother
+• That summer, so he can play father to her three sons, Daniel Lewiston proposes marriage to the woman of his dreams, the widowed Cynthia Jacobs, making A Match for Mother.

 • On June 18, Wellington defeats Napoleon at the Battle of Waterloo.

-• At Christmas, Eleanor Pritchett finds a small black kitten, and an unlikely romance with novelist Justinian Darby, Earl of Wenworth, in "A Place By the Fire" in Mistletoe Kittens.
+• At Christmas, Eleanor Pritchett finds a small black kitten, and an unlikely romance with novelist Justinian Darby, Earl of Wenworth, in An Uncommon Christmas.

 1816